SatSAM2: Motion-Constrained Video Object Tracking in Satellite Imagery using Promptable SAM2 and Kalman Priors: Method

 where \( \mathbf{F} \) is the state transition matrix defined as:

 with \( \mathbf{I}_4 \) denoting a \( 4 \times 4 \) identity matrix, and \( \mathbf{0}_{m \times n} \) representing a zero matrix of shape \( m \times n \).

-\paragraph{Prior Estimation Selection in KFCMM.} For each candidate mask \( M_j \) selected by the enhanced SAM2 model, let \( S_M^j \) be its area and \( (x_M^j, y_M^j) \) its center.
+\paragraph{Prior Estimation Selection in KFCMM} For each candidate mask \( M_j \) selected by the SAM2 Observer, let \( S_M^j \) be its area and \( (x_M^j, y_M^j) \) its center.
 We define a Kalman-based motion score \( s_{\text{kf}}^j \) that quantifies the motion consistency of the mask as: